Marvy247/LoopGuard/README.md

-i.e a reactive contract that listens for the event that is emitted in a callback contract and then checks the balance of both the first reactive contract and that of it's callback if any of them have below the specified threshold then the funder contract sends the refill amount to the reactive contract and/or the callback and if the callback and/or reactive contract is inactive then it calls the "coverDebt()" function to reactivate them.
+i.e a reactive contract that listens for the event that is emitted in a callback contract and then checks the balance of both the first reactive contract and that of it's callback if any of them have below the specified threshold then the funder contract sends the refill amount to the reactive contract and/or the callback and if the callback and/or reactive contract is inactive then it calls the "coverDebt()" function to ReactFeed them.
 Below are the code snippets that show how this was implemented. deploying a funder contract
 ```solidity
   function createFunder(address dev, address callbackContract, address reactiveContract, uint256 refillValue, uint256 refillthreshold) payable external {